 Jackson was teamed with fellow contestant, Jessie Lysiak, and the two had to take turns working on a full platter of sushi, including a California roll and several more exotic styles.
 The two clearly brought up the worst of the three platters presented to judges Chef Gordon Ramsey, Chef Graham Elliot, and Restaurateur Joe Bastianich.
 In the end, the three judges decided that Jackson, who had over seasoned the rice, was the weak link between the two contestants.

-Jackson finished the contest in seventh place.
+Jackson finished the contest in eighth place.
 At the time of his departure, Jackson had been on the winning team for six different challenges, which, along with his individual Mystery Box win, made him the contestant with the second highest number of wins on the show.

 Jackson's audition for the show: